 REVENUE SITES / GRAM PANCHAYAT Sites Construction cost for G+2 Floors

-Note: Generally the Cost of these sites are generally lower as they are Revenue plots/Gram Panchayat approved sites/ B Khata.
+Note: Generally the cost of these sites which are generally lower as they are Revenue plots/Gram Panchayat approved sites/ B Khata.

-The current construction cost is Rs 1300 to Rs 1400 / sq ft for a structure may it be residential or commercial has a difference in rates as there can be a change in materials used and its planning.
+The current construction cost in Bangalore varies Rs 1500 to Rs 1900 / sq ft for a structure may it be residential or commercial has a difference in rates as there can be a change in materials used and its planning.

 Architect’s role in a construction